Anthony-J-Garot/snippets_graphql/README.md

 ## Tokenless GraphQL Mutation Login

-If you still want to see the code, see the Login mutation in v1.0 release.

 This worked well enough, but didn't lend well to a React front-end.

 **Note** I'm removing all Tokenless authentication.
 You can see that